Rahulwagh07/iaudio/README.md

 ## Recent Updates

-- Restructured state management using modular slices pattern for better scalability and maintainability
+- Restructured state management using modular slices pattern for better scalability and maintainability.
-- Implemented consistent file naming conventions across the project
+- Implemented consistent file naming conventions across the project.
-- Separated utility functions into dedicated `utils/` and `lib/` directories for better organization
+- Separated utility functions into dedicated `utils/` and `lib/` directories for better organization.
 - Reorganized components into feature-based directories for improved modularity and maintainability.
 - Separated the funtions from the components for better organization and reusability[Like `lib/multitrack/playbackHandler.ts`].
-- Removed the AudioExport feature, mostly is should be on server side.
+- Removed the AudioExport feature, mostly it should be on server side.

 ## Features